christiandaley/SumSharp/README.md

 }
 ```

-The generated code for `Example<T>` will now have only a single field with a size of 32 bytes. **Note that if we had not forced `T` to use unmanaged storage we could have ommitted the `UnmanagedStorageSize` argument because the size of `System.HashCode` is fixed at compile time.
-Providing `UnmanagedStorageSize` is only neccessary for generic unmanaged types.**
+The generated code for `Example<T>` will now have only two fields: one to store a `ManagedStruct` and one to store an `int`, `UnmanagedStruct`, or `T`.

-Whenever unmanaged storage is used `SumSharp` will emit a static constructor for the union that performs a runtime check to ensure that the storage reserved for the unmanaged types is sufficient.
+Whenever `UnmanagedStorageSize` is explicitly set, `SumSharp` will emit a static constructor for the union that performs a runtime check to ensure that the storage reserved for the unmanaged types is sufficient.
 If the storage is insufficient a `TypeInitializationException` will be thrown the first time the union is attempted to be used.
 The exception message will contain information about how much storage is required.

 ```csharp